searKing/golang/tools/go-enum/README.md

 ## Download/Install

-The easiest way to install is to run `go get -u github.com/searKing/golang/tools/go-enum@v1.0.175;go get -u github.com/searKing/golang/tools/go-enum` .
+The easiest way to install is to run `go get -u github.com/searKing/golang/tools/go-enum` .
 You can also manually git clone the repository to `$GOPATH/src/github.com/searKing/golang/tools/go-enum`.

 ## Inspiring projects